FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ## Conclusion

-> Here we showed how to use BridgeDb's webservices to map
+> We showed how to use BridgeDb's webservices and R package to map identifiers from different data sources using toy data.
 >
 > #### What should I read next?
 > * [Identifiers](#TODO)